General

 Causal inference is conducted via the study of systems where the measure of one variable is suspected to affect the measure of another.
 A frequently sought after standard of causal inference is an experiment where treatment is randomly assigned but all other confounding factors are held constant.

-READ ALSO: What is an operating current?
+READ ALSO: What is the unit for force measurements?

 How do you establish a causal inference?